-To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities.
+- To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - To ensure consistent good practice across the school. - To demonstrate our commitment to protecting children.

 Principles and Values